ngaut/stackvm/plan_example.md

       "jump_if_true": 4,
       "jump_if_false": 6
     },
-    "execution_objective": "Purpose: Assess whether a specific latest stable version of TiDB has been successfully retrieved from the knowledge graph. \n\nUsage: Based on the value of `result`, the VM will determine the next execution path:\n- If `result` is `true`: The VM will jump to sequence number **4** to gather detailed, version-specific information about TiDB.\n- If `result` is `false`: The VM will jump to sequence number **6** to utilize general TiDB data, ensuring that the plan can proceed even without specific version details."
+    "execution_objective": "Check if 'latest_tidb_version' was successfully extracted. \n\nExpected Output: JSON with 'result' indicating success and 'explanation' providing context.\n\nUsage: If true, jump to step 4 for version-specific info; if false, jump to step 6 for general TiDB data."
   },
   {
     "seq_no": 4,